When I moved to middle school, the subject load was reduced a bit.

 5) Color code your plan book – partly because it’s a great visual and partly because it’s fun:-)

-Teaching multiple subjects can be challenging, but it definitely has its benefits!
+Teaching multiple subjects in middle school can be challenging, but it definitely has its benefits!
 What is your favorite part?